dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 These functional components are:

+* **Subject:** An active entity that attempts to perform an action on an Object.
+* **Object:** A passive entity that is the target of an action attempted by the Subject.
-* **Policy Administration Point (PAP):** Manages policies—offering tools for writing, testing, and updating access control logic.
+* **Policy Administration Point (PAP):** Manages access control policies by providing tools for authoring, testing, and maintaining them.
-* **Policy Decision Point (PDP):** Evaluates policies and computes decisions about access based on the incoming request and relevant attributes.
+* **Policy Decision Point (PDP):** Evaluates policies and computes authorization decisions based on the access request and relevant attributes.
 * **Policy Enforcement Point (PEP):** Intercepts requests and enforces the access decision provided by the PDP.
 * **Policy Information Point (PIP):** Supplies attribute data or contextual information that the PDP requires to evaluate a policy.